 A luscious, juicy peach is one of summer’s ultimate pleasures, but which is better: white or yellow?
 Opinions are divided in our household.
 Some prefer yellow peaches, citing their “classic peachy flavor,” while others praise the sweetness of white peaches.
 Do you have a preference?

-White peaches also more delicate and easily bruised, which kept them from being sold in most stores until the 1980s, when hardier varieties were developed.
-According to Russ Parsons in How to Pick a Peach, older varieties of white peaches (and nectarines) had a bit of tang to balance the sugar, but the ones sold today are more uniformly sweet.
-You can still find some of the older varieties at farmers' markets.
+- Handling: White peaches also more delicate and easily bruised, which kept them from being sold in most stores until the 1980s, when hardier varieties were developed.

-As for cooking, the two types are interchangeable according to preference.
-We generally think the delicate, floral sweetness of white peaches is excellent for eating out of hand or grilling, but like the more intense flavor of yellow peaches for baking.
+As for cooking, white and yellow peaches can be used interchangeably in recipes, according to your preference.
+We generally think white peaches are excellent for eating out of hand or in some grilling recipes, and yellow peaches are great for baking.

 Get the Kitchn Daily in your inbox.